craigiswayne/prototype/README.md

 * maybe we could implement a service worker for changes to each code box?
 * check for errors before triggering render
 * default css values
+* randomly display a different codepen as a startup?